 Zesty Mexican flavors make this thick and hearty Chicken Enchilada Soup the perfect chilly weather meal!
 Both stove top and slow cooker instructions included.

 If you’re like me, you have a mysterious instinct for certain culinary ingredients.
-Crazy-talented professional chefs have an instinct for all ingredients, but for us merely mortal home cooks, sometimes the focus is narrower.
+Professional chefs have an instinct for all ingredients, but for us merely mortal home cooks, sometimes the focus is narrower.

 I don’t know where my enjoyment of Mexican flavors comes from — they were not part of my childhood meals, at all.
 My first encounter with Mexican cuisine was at Zantigos (remember them?) in my tweens.
-But when I discovered the wide assortment of peppers and chiles and spices common to Mexican cuisine as an adult, it just clicked.
+But when I discovered the wide assortment of peppers and chiles and spices common to Mexican cuisine as an adult, it all just clicked.

 Gardening was definitely key in that discovery, as I grew (and still grow) a tasty selection of sweet and hot peppers, herbs, tomatoes, and beans that found their way into meals that could best be described as Mexican-inspired, long before I had any concrete knowledge of what goes into a good Mexican recipe.